 While the COVID-19 pandemic has disrupted routine care, it’s as important as ever to get regular check-ups and screenings.
 Getting a mammogram is the most effective screening tool to find breast cancer in most women.
 However, the benefits of mammography vary by age.
 Take a look at these resources from Susan G. Komen’s for breast cancer screening recommendations.

 At Blue Cross NC, supporting survivors like Jennifer is important to us.
 That’s why we have been supporting Susan G. Komen and their NC affiliates for over 15 years.
 We are invested in their mission to reduce breast cancer deaths and ultimately find a cure.
-This year we are sponsoring Drive for the Cure 250 at Charlotte Motor Speedway, where Jennifer will be our honored survivor.
+We sponsored Drive for the Cure 250 at Charlotte Motor Speedway, where Jennifer was our honored survivor.